Ramucirumab: Clinical trials

-On 26 September 2013, the manufacturer Eli Lilly announced that its Phase III study for ramucirumab failed to hit its primary endpoint on progression-free survival among women with metastatic breast cancer.
+In September 2013, the manufacturer Eli Lilly announced that its phase III study for ramucirumab failed to hit its primary endpoint on progression-free survival among women with metastatic breast cancer.

 In June 2014, a phase III trial of the drug reported it failed to improve overall survival in liver cancer.

-In Feb 2016 it was reported that a phase II trial of adding ramucirumab to docetaxel improved progression-free survival (PFS) compared with docetaxel alone in locally advanced or metastatic urothelial carcinoma.
-It is now in the RANGE phase III trial for this indication.
+In February 2016, it was reported that a phase II trial of adding ramucirumab to docetaxel improved progression-free survival (PFS) compared with docetaxel alone in locally advanced or metastatic urothelial carcinoma.
+It is being studied in the RANGE phase III trial for this indication.